Hermann Greiner: Night fighter career

-Staffelkapitän
+Squadron leader

-On 4 October 1943 Hermann Greiner was appointed Staffelkapitän of 10./NJG 1.
+On 4 October 1943, Greiner was appointed Staffelkapitän of 10.
+Staffel of NJG 1.
 At this time Greiner's Bf 110G-4 was fitted with Schräge Musik, upward firing armament.
 The arrangement allowed for German night fighters to approach the British bombers in their blind spot, from underneath.
 The British four-engine bombers lacked a ball turret and the German crew could take their time in aiming more carefully.
 The night fighter usually flew to the side of the bomber to avoid it being seen by the tail gunner and then slid underneath.
 The risk in the conventional tactic of approaching from behind and passing within view of the tail turret was eliminated.
 Greiner was to shoot down the majority of his remaining victims using the Schräge Musik.

 Greiner had to wait until Bomber Command flew against Braunschweig on 14/15 January 1944 to use the new armament system.
 This night the German fighters infiltrated the bomber stream as it crossed the frontier and commenced their attack on the bombers near Bremen.
 The early interception ensured 11 aircraft were shot down—all Pathfinders.
 The loss of so many pathfinders prevented the bombers from accurate bombing the city and little damage was done.
 Near Saint-Dizier at 20:00 intercepted a Lancaster and shot it down.

 The United States Army Air Force (USAAF) daylight raids were also resisted by the Nachtjagd.
 On 30 January 1944, Greiner intercepted a B-17 Flying Fortress near Osnabrück.
 At 13:00 he claimed it shot down.
 Greiner followed this up with another at the same location at 12:25 on 10 February.
 It was the only claim filed by a night fighter pilot on this date.
 Greiner's 17th claim came on 25 February when he claimed a Lancaster over Saint-Dizier at 22:59.
 Greiner recorded the location as "Beacon Leopold".